ampretia/fabric-application-examples/README.md

 **Point 1:** Chaincode is created as an npm module.

 Minimal `package.json` is as follows - the only runtime dependencay as far as anything blockchain is concerned is the `fabric-shim`.
 Please add additinal business logic and testing libraries!
+This `fabric-shim` is requried for the `SmartContract` class that should be extended by all contracts.

 _Here the version is a locally published version of the repo above._